Microsoft/azure-docs.cs-cz/articles/vs-azure-tools-storage-explorer-relnotes.md

     sudo apt-get dist-upgrade
     ```

-* Pro uživatele v Ubuntu č.
-17.04 budete muset nainstalovat GConf – to můžete udělat spuštěním následujících příkazů a následného restartování počítače:
+* For users on Ubuntu 17.04, you will need to install GConf - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo apt-get install libgconf-2-4
     ```

-## <a name="version-142"></a>Verze 1.4.2
+## <a name="version-142"></a>Version 1.4.2
 09/24/2018

-### <a name="hotfixes"></a>Opravy hotfix
+### <a name="hotfixes"></a>Hotfixes
-* Pokud chcete přidat podporu pro nové typy účtů Azure Storage, aktualizujte verzi rozhraní API pro správu prostředků Azure na 2018-07-01. [#652](https://github.com/Microsoft/AzureStorageExplorer/issues/652)
+* Update Azure Resource Management API Version to 2018-07-01 to add support for new Azure Storage Account kinds. [#652](https://github.com/Microsoft/AzureStorageExplorer/issues/652)

-### <a name="new"></a>Nová
+### <a name="new"></a>Novinka
-* Přílohy externího zdroje, například připojení SAS a emulátory, je výrazně Vylepšená.
-Nyní můžete:
+* External resource attachments, such as for SAS connections and emulators, has been significantly improved.
+Now you can:
-   * Přizpůsobení zobrazovaný název prostředku, který při připojování. [#31](https://github.com/Microsoft/AzureStorageExplorer/issues/31)
+   * Customize the display name of the resource you are attaching. [#31](https://github.com/Microsoft/AzureStorageExplorer/issues/31)
-   * Připojení k několika místním emulátory pomocí jiné porty. [#193](https://github.com/Microsoft/AzureStorageExplorer/issues/193)
+   * Attach to multiple local emulators using different ports. [#193](https://github.com/Microsoft/AzureStorageExplorer/issues/193)
-   * Přidání připojených zdrojů na rychlý přístup. [#392](https://github.com/Microsoft/AzureStorageExplorer/issues/392)
+   * Add attached resources to Quick Access. [#392](https://github.com/Microsoft/AzureStorageExplorer/issues/392)
-* Průzkumník služby Storage teď podporuje obnovitelné odstranění.
+* Storage Explorer now supports Soft Delete.
 Můžete:
-   * Umožňuje nakonfigurujte zásadu obnovitelného odstranění kliknutím pravým tlačítkem na uzel kontejnery objektů Blob v účtu úložiště.
+   * Configure a Soft Delete policy by right-clicking on the Blob Containers node for your Storage account.
-   * Zobrazení obnovitelné odstranění objektů BLOB v editoru objektů Blob tak, že vyberete "aktivní a odstranit objekty BLOB" v rozevírací nabídce vedle na navigačním panelu.
+   * View soft deleted blobs in the Blob Editor by selecting "Active and deleted blobs" in the dropdown next to the navigation bar.
-   * Obnovit obnovitelně odstraněné objekty BLOB.
+   * Undelete soft deleted blobs.

-### <a name="fixes"></a>Opravy
+### <a name="fixes"></a>Fixes
-* Akce "Konfigurovat nastavení CORS" již není k dispozici na účty Storage úrovně Premium, protože účty služby Premium Storage nepodporují CORS. [#142](https://github.com/Microsoft/AzureStorageExplorer/issues/142)
+* The "Configure CORS Settings" action is no longer available on Premium Storage accounts because Premium Storage accounts do not support CORS. [#142](https://github.com/Microsoft/AzureStorageExplorer/issues/142)
-* Je nyní vlastnost sdílený přístupový podpis SAS připojené služby. [#184](https://github.com/Microsoft/AzureStorageExplorer/issues/184)
+* There is now a Shared Access Signature property for SAS Attached Services. [#184](https://github.com/Microsoft/AzureStorageExplorer/issues/184)
-* Akce "Nastavit výchozí úroveň přístupu" je nyní k dispozici pro objekt Blob a úložiště GPV2 účty, které byla připnuta na rychlý přístup. [#229](https://github.com/Microsoft/AzureStorageExplorer/issues/229)
+* The "Set Default Access Tier" action is now available For Blob and GPV2 Storage accounts that have been pinned to Quick Access. [#229](https://github.com/Microsoft/AzureStorageExplorer/issues/229)
-* V některých případech Průzkumníka služby Storage selže účty klasického úložiště. [#323](https://github.com/Microsoft/AzureStorageExplorer/issues/323)
+* Sometimes, Storage Explorer would fail to show Classic Storage accounts. [#323](https://github.com/Microsoft/AzureStorageExplorer/issues/323)

 ### <a name="known-issues"></a>Známé problémy
-* Při použití emulátorů, jako je například emulátoru úložiště Azure nebo Azurite, je potřeba ho naslouchání pro připojení na jejich výchozích portů.
-Průzkumník služby Storage v opačném případě nebude schopen připojit se k nim.
+* When using emulators, such as Azure Storage Emulator or Azurite, you will need to have them listen for connections on their default ports.
+Otherwise, Storage Explorer will not be able to connect to them.
-* Pokud používáte VS pro Mac a již někdy vytvářeli vlastní konfiguraci AAD, je možná nebudete moct přihlásit.
-Chcete-li tento problém obejít, odstraňte její obsah ~ /.
-IdentityService/AadConfigurations.
-Pokud to není překážku, zadejte komentář na [tento problém](https://github.com/Microsoft/AzureStorageExplorer/issues/97).
+* If you use VS for Mac and have ever created a custom AAD configuration, you may be unable to sign-in.
+To work around the issue, delete the contents of ~/.IdentityService/AadConfigurations.
+If doing so does not unblock you, please comment on [this issue](https://github.com/Microsoft/AzureStorageExplorer/issues/97).
-* Azurite nebyla ještě implementována plně všechna rozhraní API úložiště.
-Z toho důvodu může být neočekávané chyby nebo chování při použití Azurite k vývojovým úložištěm.
+* Azurite has not yet fully implemented all Storage APIs.
+Because of this, there may be unexpected errors or behavior when using Azurite for development storage.
-* Ve výjimečných případech můžou uváznout stromu fokus na rychlý přístup.
-Chcete-li unstick fokus, můžete aktualizovat vše.
+* In rare cases, the tree focus may get stuck on Quick Access.
+To unstick the focus, you can Refresh All.
-* Nahrává se ze složky Onedrivu nefunguje z důvodu chyby v NodeJS.
-Chyb bylo opraveno, ale zatím nejsou integrované do elektronovým.
+* Uploading from your OneDrive folder does not work because of a bug in NodeJS.
+The bug has been fixed, but not yet integrated into Electron.
-* Při cílení na služby Azure Stack, odesílání určité soubory jako doplňovací objekty BLOB může selhat.
+* When targeting Azure Stack, uploading certain files as append blobs may fail.
-* Po kliknutí na tlačítko "Storno" na úkol, může trvat nějakou dobu tuto úlohu zrušit.
-Je to proto, že používáme popsanou práci filtru zrušit [](https://github.com/Azure/azure-storage-node/issues/317).
+* After clicking "Cancel" on a task, it may take a while for that task to cancel.
+This is because we are using the cancel filter work around described [here](https://github.com/Azure/azure-storage-node/issues/317).
-* Pokud se rozhodnete nesprávný certifikát PIN kód nebo čipová karta, je potřeba restartovat, aby měla zapomenout rozhodnutí Průzkumníka služby Storage.
+* If you choose the wrong PIN/Smartcard certificate, then you will need to restart in order to have Storage Explorer forget that decision.
-* Přejmenování objektů BLOB (jednotlivě nebo uvnitř kontejneru objektů blob přejmenováno) se nezachová snímky.
-Všechny ostatní vlastnosti a metadat pro objekty BLOB, soubory a entity jsou zachovány při přejmenování.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* I když Azure Stack v současné době nepodporuje sdílené složky, se zobrazí stále uzlu sdílených složek v účtu služby storage připojené služby Azure Stack.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* Elektronovým prostředí používané Průzkumníka služby Storage má potíže s hardwarovou akceleraci některé GPU (grafický procesor).
-Pokud Průzkumník služby Storage se zobrazuje hlavní okno prázdné (prázdné), můžete zkusit spustíte Průzkumníka služby Storage z příkazového řádku a zakázání GPU akceleraci tak, že přidáte `--disable-gpu` přepínače:
+* The Electron shell used by Storage Explorer has trouble with some GPU (graphics processing unit) hardware acceleration.
+If Storage Explorer is displaying a blank (empty) main window, you can try launching Storage Explorer from the command line and disabling GPU acceleration by adding the `--disable-gpu` switch:

     ```
     ./StorageExplorer.exe --disable-gpu
     ```

-* Pro uživatele systému Linux, budete muset nainstalovat [.NET Core 2.0](https://docs.microsoft.com/dotnet/core/linux-prerequisites?tabs=netcore2x).
+* For Linux users, you will need to install [.NET Core 2.0](https://docs.microsoft.com/dotnet/core/linux-prerequisites?tabs=netcore2x).
-* Pro uživatele v Ubuntu 14.04, budete muset ověřte, že je aktuální GCC – to můžete udělat spuštěním následujících příkazů a následného restartování počítače:
+* For users on Ubuntu 14.04, you will need to ensure GCC is up-to-date - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test